mcxxmc/CS505Final_project_CompLex/README.md

 The training and testing data is from CompLex dataset, which is from https://github.com/MMU-TDMLab/CompLex

+More specifically, we use the "lcp_single_train.tsv" in the "train" folder as the training data, and "lcp_single_test.tsv" in the "test-labels" folder as the test data.

+The "bibleWEB" folder and the "CRAFTtxt" folder contain additional training data used by cs505project_toucham.ipynb in the "Codes" folder.

 Below is a copy of the task description from that link:

 #  CompLex